mxc42/room_server/README.md

 # room_server
-Java web server for controlling relays
+Java web server that runs on a Raspberry Pi and controls an attached Arduino over serial.